Omicron, storms disrupt air travel for 4th consecutive day

 SkyWest, a regional airline based in Utah, said it had more cancellations than normal during the weekend and on Monday after bad weather affected several of its hubs and many crew members were out with COVID-19.

-In a move that might help ease some of the industry’s problems, U.S. health officials on Monday cut in half the recommended length of time a person should isolate after getting COVID-19 — to five days.
-Airlines had called on the Biden administration to shorten the quarantine period to alleviate staffing issues.
-The union for flight attendants pushed back, saying the isolation period should remain 10 days.
+Industry analysts said new guidance from U.S. health officials could help airlines better navigate the impact of omicron on staffing levels.
+The Centers for Disease Control and Prevention on Monday cut in half the recommended length of time a person should isolate after getting COVID-19 to five days.

+Airlines had called on the Biden administration to shorten the quarantine period to alleviate staffing issues caused by omicron, although the union for flight attendants pushed back, saying the isolation period should remain 10 days.

+“I definitely think that should help,” Raymond James analyst Savanthi Syth said of the CDC’s new guidance — especially if bad weather subsides.

 Representatives for the flight attendants union, the airlines and the industry’s trade group did not immediately respond or declined to comment on the CDC change.

-Air travel dropped steeply in 2020 and recovered throughout 2021.
-Transportation Security Administration data show that the number of passengers screened at TSA checkpoints during the holiday season went up significantly from last year — on some days double the number of fliers or even more.
+Transportation Security Administration data shows that the number of passengers screened at TSA checkpoints so far during the holiday season went up significantly from last year — on some days double the number of fliers or even more.
 But the number is generally still short of 2019 levels.

+The TSA has predicted that the Monday after New Year’s will be one of the busiest days of the holiday season.
+The CDC’s new guidelines could help airlines better navigate the New Year’s weekend rush as staffers who got infected are able to come back to work, Harteveldt said.

-The U.S. government requires foreigners coming to the U.S. to be vaccinated.
-It also requires a negative COVID-19 test for both U.S. citizens and foreigners flying into the country.
+The U.S. government has issued new rules relating to COVID-19 and travel in recent months, requiring foreigners coming to the U.S. to be vaccinated.
+It also now requires a negative COVID-19 test for both U.S. citizens and foreigners within a day of flying into the country.

 Dr. Anthony Fauci, the top U.S. infectious disease expert, said Monday that the nation should also seriously consider a vaccination mandate for domestic travel as another way to push people to get vaccinated.